lkf-Labs/AL-MGS/README.md

 # AL-MGS
 ## Annotation-Efficient Meibomian Gland Segmentation via Active Learning

-## 💡 Introduction
+## 🧠 Introduction

 <p align="center">
   <img src="./src/assets/img/PHS_framework.png" alt="drawing"/>
 </p>

-**This study explores the application of AL in infrared meibography image segmentation and proposes a novel progressive hybrid sampling framework.
+**🔍This study explores the application of AL in infrared meibography image segmentation and proposes a novel progressive hybrid sampling framework.
 First, to reduce random bias and the cold start problem, an initial labeled set is constructed by combining the image's inherent specular reflection prior.
 Then, a two-stage dynamic sampling strategy is implemented.
 At the initial AL iteration stages, the model queries the most uncertain samples guided by entropy to quickly improve performance while monitoring sample redundancy through an adaptive threshold.
 When redundancy becomes too high, the simple diversity sampling module is activated to enhance the model's generalization ability.**
  <img src="./src/assets/img/result.png" alt="drawing"/>

   🏆 **Extensive experiments show that our method achieves optimal performance with the same annotation budget.**